 How about you just talk the way you do to everybody else?

-Why all of a sudden why do you feel compelled to try and go into sounding like a black preacher?
+Why all of a sudden, why do you feel compelled to try and go into sounding like a black preacher?

 That's something that I think is full of pandering.

-And it's there should be some shame here.
+And there should be some shame here.

 She can't run on the Obama economy, which she says she's going to continue.